Exercise for weight loss

-As well as changes to your diet, increasing your activity levels can help you lose weight and reduce your risk of any health conditions.
+As well as changes to your diet, increasing your activity levels can help you lose weight and reduce your risk of developing health conditions.

 Exercise is simply moving the body in a way that feels good for you, whether you choose to do yoga, swim, run, walk, dance, cycle – whatever physical activity you enjoy doing that also gets your heart rate up.
 Exercise can be incorporated as part of your normal routine such as cleaning your home, watering the garden or walking your dog, it’s about joyful movement and finding something you love to do that helps you feel good too.